Wildfire Smoke: Protecting Indoor Air Quality in Your Building

-When air quality is impacted by wildfire smoke, public health authorities may urge people to stay indoors.
-(For example, in Massachusetts these warnings are provided by the Department of Environmental Protection.)
+When air quality is impacted by wildfire smoke, EPA and public health authorities may urge people to stay indoors.
+(For example, in Massachusetts air quality warnings are provided by the Department of Environmental Protection.)
 But what happens when that smoke finds its way indoors through ventilation systems, the building envelope, or other means?
-This is where it becomes essential for facility managers to have a plan in place for protecting building occupants.
+This is where it becomes essential for facility managers to have an IAQ response plan in place for protecting buildings and occupants.

 This planning also can add to a building’s overall value to tenants and communities.
 For example, the EPA has issued resources encouraging schools, commercial buildings, and community centers to establish “cleaner air spaces” where people can find relief from smoke.
 Building owners that can offer proof-of-healthy indoor air stand to provide reassurance to occupants during any event that generates elevated PM2.5 conditions.

-Establishing a plan today enables facility managers and building engineers to jump into action in the event that the EPA’s Air Quality Index reaches “unhealthy” levels in your area.
-This plan also ensures that any changes made to reduce the risk of unhealthy indoor air won’t impact building operations after the risk has passed.
+Establishing a smoke readiness plan today enables facility managers and building engineers to jump into action in the event that the EPA’s Air Quality Index reaches “unhealthy” levels in your area.
+This plan also ensures that any changes made to reduce the risk of unhealthy indoor air won’t impact building operations after wildfire smoke infiltration risk in buildings has passed.

 To establish a smoke readiness plan, consider the following six steps.

-Conversations around building modifications should involve stakeholders from facilities management, environmental health and services, and building engineers, as applicable.
+Conversations around wildfire smoke responses should involve stakeholders from facilities management, environmental health and safety, and building engineers, as applicable.
 Reach out to any mechanical contractors or related consultants, as well.
 Their guidance can ensure any required changes can be made rapidly in the event of poor IAQ.

 Monitoring the air for PM2.5 can help facility managers determine when it is time to make changes to filtration and ventilation.
 In addition, as outdoor concentrations of PM2.5 increase, indoor concentrations should be monitored to ensure appropriate ventilation and filtration is maintained.

-Building managers have options for monitoring, from low-cost handheld sensors to more sophisticated systems that can be installed in the building for continuous monitoring.
+Building managers have options for monitoring, from low-cost handheld sensors to more sophisticated systems that can be installed in the building for continuous IAQ monitoring.
 This 24/7 IAQ monitoring can give owners the opportunity to address potential issues –including but not limited to wildfire smoke – before they become major problems.
-When data is shared via an online dashboard, continuous monitoring also can provide peace of mind for building occupants.
+When data is shared via an online dashboard, continuous monitoring also can provide peace of mind for building occupants and leaders.

 Once monitoring determines the risk of PM2.5 entering the building, facility managers may increase filtration.
 However, it is important to keep in mind that these changes have the potential to create new issues.
 For example, using higher-rated filters could restrict airflow and potentially depressurize the building, exacerbating poor IAQ.
 While operating under restricted conditions, monitoring for additional factors, such as humidity and pressurization, can prevent new problems.